How do voters evaluate the judges?

 To decide whether a judge or justice "Meets" or "Does Not Meet" judicial performance standards, Commission members compare the survey data of a judge or justice against two threshold standards.
 For each category of judicial performance, judges are rated and scored as "Superior" 4 points, "Very Good" 3 points, "Satisfactory" 2 points, "Poor" 1 point, and "Unacceptable" 0 points.
 First, if a judge or justice has an average score of 2.0 or less for any category from any group of respondents, the judge does not meet the threshold standard.
 Second, if 25 percent or more of any group of respondents rate the judge or justice as "unacceptable" or "poor" in any category, the threshold standard has not been met.
 The categories of "legal ability", "integrity", "communication skills", "judicial temperament", "administrative performance" and "administrative skills" are subject to the threshold standards.
 "Settlement activities" is not because it is very difficult to evaluate.

-For any judge or justice who does not meet the standard, or even if the standard is met, any Commissioner may ask the Commission Chair to write a letter asking the judge to respond in confidence, by letter or in person, regarding questions about scores, public comments, letters, or other questions.
+For any judge or justice who does not meet the standard, or even if the standard is met, by a majority vote, the Commission may ask the Commission Chair to invite the judge to respond in confidence, by letter or in person, regarding questions about scores, public comments, letters, or other performance-related questions.
 All information, including the letter to the judge and the response from the judge, is coded by judge number to maintain the integrity and confidentiality of the process.
-The only instance in which a judge's identity is revealed before the Commission vote is if a judge appears in person to address the Commission.
+The only instance in which a judge's identity is revealed prior to the Public Vote Meeting is if a judge appears in person to address the Commission.

 WHAT INFORMATION DOES THE COMMISSION PROVIDE TO VOTERS?

 Data Reports: In the spring of each election year the compiled Data Reports (including the retyped confidential comments), together with any public comments, are distributed to the judge, his or her presiding judge or chief judge, the Chief Justice, and the Conference Team, for all judges undergoing review.